niravmadariya/sharepay-api/README.md

 ### Security
 Not Storing any user data in raw format

-Created custom crypto provider class to encerypt data and also using AES256 encryption for encrypting some data.
+Created custom crypto provider class to encrypt some data, also using AES256 encryption for encrypting the other data.

 ## The stack & building from source
 APIs are built upon PHP 7.1